TKD SOURCE

 My balance leans to that empty spot.

-And then if I erase the wave patterns
+And then if I erase the wave patterns of change,

 every flow arrives